AramCodes/hw/06-hash-tables-maps-sets/02-hash-table-intro/readme.md

 # Hash Table (Hash Map) Intro

 In computing, a `hash table` (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
-A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, where the desired value can be found along with it's index.
+A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, where the desired value can be found along with its index.

 Here is a visual representation of a hash table:

 <img src="../../assets/images/hash-table.png" width="600" />

-We have our keys on the left, which are names of people, and we have our stored values on the right, which in this case, are their phone numbers.
+We have our keys on the left, which are the names of people, and we have our stored values on the right, which in this case, are their phone numbers.
 In the middle is the hash function.

 ## Hash Function